automotola/tm-web/static/pitch/md/pitchdeck 2 oktober.md

 - “We are leaving the pre-seed stage and entering the seed stage"
 Working on a prototype and developing proof of concept

-What we did to test the concept:
+- What we did to test the concept:
 	* Create a prototype and test this with users (installations and exhibitions around 800 people)
 	* Develop a member base (network 100 members)
 	* Pilot with existing sensors in Zwolle and Utrecht (collaboration with RIVM)
 	* Expanding our team : scientists and software
 	* Prototype sensor 3d printing: multiple iterations -> now developing chips
 	* Creating a design and language– multiple iterations (ready for making)
 	* Branding strategy went through research fase and is being developed

-* Building the platform based on pilot products”
+	* Building the platform based on pilot products

 **Growing market**
 - ...